SIUE-ITS/cluster-docs/docs/user_guides/hpc_basics/getting_started.md

     <b>SSH login: Window</b>
   </summary>

 > Windows users may need to download and install a third-party SSH client to connect to CC.
 A popular client is PuTTY, which is available through the [developer’s website](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 Another popular option is MobaXterm, which also provides file transfer capabilities.
 It is also available through the [developer's website](https://mobaxterm.mobatek.net/download-home-edition.html).
-On Windows 10, there is a natively available Windows Terminal that has a [built-in SSH client](https://docs.microsoft.com/en-us/windows/terminal/tutorials/ssh).
+On Windows 10/11, there is a natively available Windows Terminal that has a [built-in SSH client](https://docs.microsoft.com/en-us/windows/terminal/tutorials/ssh).
 >
-> To connect using Windows Terminal, open a new terminal window and enter:
+> To connect using Windows PowerShell, open a new PowerShell window and enter:
 >
 > ```ssh <username>@login.hpc.siue.edu```
 >